SMAPPNYU/smapputil/README.md

 *only works in interactive session, dont try to use qsub*

-`merge_dataset_files_nix.pbs.sh` (for the cluster), `merge_dataset_files_osx.pbs.sh` (for personal use), a job file that will merge unzip and merge json file of a dataset, the two scripts differ in their use of date, as its different on osx and linux/*nix
+`merge_dataset_files_nix.pbs.sh` (for the cluster), `merge_dataset_files_osx.pbs.sh` (for personal use), a job file that will merge unzip and merge json file of a dataset, the two scripts differ in their use of date, as its different on osx and linux/*nix, erges files from a dataset into one file

 abstract:
 ```sh